lirantal/essential-nodejs-security-book/manuscript/injections.md

 ## NoSQL SSJS Injections

 Server-side JavaScript (SSJS) Injection occurs when a server-side component allows the execution of arbitrary JavaScript code in the server context.
-It may allow this to provide some extended functionality, but nevertheless, this capability opens the door for untrusted input data by the user to be interpreted and executed.
+It may allow this to provide some extended functionality, but nevertheless, this capability opens the door for un-trusted input data by the user to be interpreted and executed.

 Common server-side JavaScript injections can be referred to any use of `eval()`, `setTimeout()`, `setInterval()`, or, `Function()`.
 All of which, allow parsing arguments which may wrongly originate from a user controlled input data.